mybatis/spring-boot-starter/README.md

 ![mybatis-spring](http://mybatis.github.io/images/mybatis-logo.png)

-MyBatis Spring-Boot-Starter will help you use MyBatis with Spring Boot
+MyBatis Spring-Boot-Starter will help you to use MyBatis with Spring Boot

 ## Requirements